Discover Hull with megabus

 3. Walk over the Humber Bridge

-Opened in 1981 by Queen Elizabeth II, the imposing Humber Bridge has become an iconic symbol of the regenerated city.
+Opened in 1981 by Her late Majesty, Queen Elizabeth II, the imposing Humber Bridge has become an iconic symbol of the regenerated city.
 Get a feel for the scale of the structure by walking along the footpath from the Tourist Information Centre at its north end.
 From here you’ll spy passing ships and birds galore from your viewpoint 30 metres above water.

 Ready to book your megabus to Hull?
 Use the journey planner at the top to find cheap coach tickets.